johnisanerd/redditbot/README.md

 3. In Raspberry_Pi:  Comment on links shared (To avoid questions or rants).
 Now it filters out only for submitted projects.

 ## Improvements:
+9. Plot your karma, bannings, postings over time.
 8. Tell people they are welcome if they say "Thank You."
 Maybe add another compliment.
+11. Add in natural language processing to decide sentiment, generate a quick response.
 9. Break your compliments into a mad-lib comment generator.
 9. Compliment people on their English "Sorry for my English" -> "You have great English!"
 6. Save the comment ID in another file for using it later.
 7. Create a readme that shows our work: all the threads replied to!
-9. Plot your karma over time.